dotnet/vscode-csharp/test-plan.md

 ### Validation

 #### Platforms
-All the validations below should be performed on both Windows and at least one Unix platform (MacOS, Linux)
+All the validations below should be performed on both Windows and at least one Unix platform (MacOS, Linux).
+These can be done on x64 versions unless there are ARM specific changes to validate.

 #### Opening projects
 When you open a directory in VS Code, the C# extension should look for a .csproj, .sln, or .slnf file in that directory and use "OmniSharp" to load it.
 If a .cs file is present and no .csproj, .sln, or .slnf file are present, Omnisharp should start but the intellisense should only appear when a change is made to the file.